-2. Technical Rescue Capabilities
+2.2 Technical Rescue Capabilities

-More often, the First Responder (Community or Organisation) that is mandated to perform rescue operations will be presented with a unique or complex rescue situation requiring special skills and equipment to safely resolve.
+The First Responder (community or organisation) that is mandated to perform rescue operations will be more often presented with a unique or complex rescue situation requiring special skills and equipment to safely resolve.
 Some organisations are prepared to handle such events, but in many cases, the skills and equipment needed for these events exceed the capabilities of the responding organisation.
 From this, many organisations have formed or considered forming technical rescue teams to address these complex situations.